Berkeley-CS195/sp23/content/about.md

  * Lecture attendance, 2 points each, for a max of 20 points
  * Writing essays, 10 points each, for a max of 30 points
  * Peer grading, 3 points each, for a max of 29 points

+In the event that you do not earn the required number of points, we will provide an opportunity to make up extra work, though you should not count on this.